emqx/emqx-docs/en_US/README.md

 - [SQL syntax](./data-integration/rules.md) data integrations to extract, filter, enrich, and transform MQTT messages or internal events to formats expected by users and send them to external data platforms
 - Supports data bridging with other brokers or IoT platforms using MQTT(such as [EMQX Cloud](https://www.emqx.com/zh/cloud), AWS IoT Core, Azure IoT Hub)
 - Supports integration with other apps using WebHook
-- Integrate IoT data seamlessly with over 40 cloud services and enterprise systems, including Kafka, AWS RDS, MongoDB, Oracle, SAP, and time series databases.
-(EMQX Enterprise only)
+- Integrate IoT data seamlessly with cloud services and enterprise systems, including Kafka, InfluxDB, MySQL, Redis, GCP PubSub and MongoDB.
+More integrations are coming soon (EMQX Enterprise only)

 ### Reliability